coding-to-music/battlecode2021/README.md

 <span style="color:blue">some blue text</span>
 <span style="color:blue">some *blue* text</span>

+# Install IntelliJ
+Battlecode 2020 uses Gradle to run tasks like `run`, `debug` and `jarForUpload` (but don't worry about that — you don't need to install it).

-Install IntelliJ IDEA Community Edition from [here]().
+Install IntelliJ IDEA Community Edition from [here](https://www.jetbrains.com/idea/download/).
-In the `Welcome to IntelliJ IDEA window` that pops up when you start IntelliJ, select Import Project In the Select File or Dictionary to Import window, select the build.gradle file in the scaffold folder.
+In the `Welcome to IntelliJ IDEA window` that pops up when you start IntelliJ, select `Import Project` In the `Select File or Dictionary to Import` window, select the `build.gradle` file in the scaffold folder.
 Hit OK.
-We need to set the jdk properly; open the settings with File > Settings (IntelliJ IDEA > Preferences on Mac) or ctrl+alt+s.
-Navigate to Build, Execution, Deployment > Build Tools > Gradle and change Gradle JVM to 1.8
+We need to set the jdk properly; open the settings with `File > Settings (IntelliJ IDEA > Preferences on Mac`) or `ctrl+alt+s`.
+Navigate to `Build, Execution, Deployment > Build Tools > Gradle` and change `Gradle JVM` to 1.8
 Time for a first build!
 On the right side of the screen, click the small button that says gradle and has a picture of an elephant.
 Navigate to battlecode20-scaffold > Tasks > battlecode and double click on build.
 This will install the client and engine for you.
 If you haven't seen any errors, you should be good to go.

-There should now be a folder called client in your scaffold folder; if you go in there, and double click the Battlecode Client application, you should be able to run and watch matches.
+There should now be a folder called `client` in your scaffold folder; if you go in there, and double click the `Battlecode Client` application, you should be able to run and watch matches.
 (Please don't move that application, it will be sad.)
-If you're on Linux, navigate to the client folder and run ./battlecode-visualizer to launch the client.
+If you're on Linux, navigate to the `client` folder and run `./battlecode-visualizer` to launch the client.

 Run a Match
-Player code is in the src directory of the scaffold: each package inside src corresponds to one distinct player.
-We have provided examplefuncsplayer, and you can create your own player by either modifying it or copying and renaming it.
+Player code is in the `src` directory of the scaffold: each package inside `src` corresponds to one distinct player.
+We have provided `examplefuncsplayer`, and you can create your own player by either modifying it or copying and renaming it.
+The only restriction is that each player must have a file named `RobotPlayer.java` which implements a `run(RobotController rc)` method.

-You should have a client application in the client folder.
-Launch it, and go to the Runner section.
+You should have a client application in the `client` folder.
+Launch it, and go to the `Runner` section.
 There, you can specify which players to run against each other, and on which map, and you can view the match as it is running.

-You can also run a match without the client, by invoking the Gradle task run.
-For example, gradle run -PteamA=examplefuncsplayer -PteamB=examplefuncsplayer -Pmaps=FourLakeLand runs examplefuncsplayer against itself on the FourLakeLand map.
-This produces a replay file in the matches directory of the scaffold, which you can upload to the client to view.
+You can also run a match without the client, by invoking the Gradle task `run`.
+For example, `gradle run -PteamA=examplefuncsplayer -PteamB=examplefuncsplayer -Pmaps=FourLakeLand` runs `examplefuncsplayer` against itself on the `FourLakeLand` map.
+This produces a replay file in the `matches` directory of the scaffold, which you can upload to the client to view.

 ### Error - Terminal won’t load from within Intellij and Gradle won’t build
 You may get this message: